SEBR-0116/u2_regex/README.md

 ## 1. Setup

-Today we're going to use the code playground, [codepen.io](http://codepen.io/pen/), to experiment with regular expressions in an HTML `<input>` element.

-1. Create a new pen, and hide the JS pane.
+1. Scaffold a new HTML, CSS, and JS project

-2. In the HTML pane, let's add a simple form:
+2. In your HTML file, let's add a simple form:

     ```html
     <form>